Tezsure/Tezster-CLI/README.md

 **Developing DApps?
 Use [Tezster Bundles](https://github.com/Tezsure/Bundle-react) for better Experience :**

-* Clone the [repo](https://github.com/Tezsure/Bundle-react), you’ll get a React-ready Front-end , with Local compilation of SmartPy Code and Deployment feature.
+* Clone the [Bundle-react](https://github.com/Tezsure/Bundle-react), you’ll get a React-ready Front-end , with Local compilation of SmartPy Code and Deployment feature.
-* It comes with 4 Bootstrap Accounts compatible with Tezster-CLI which can be used directly in the DApp.
+* It comes with 4 bootstrapped accounts compatible with Tezster-CLI which can be used directly in the DApp.

 **How to configure for Tezster-CLI :**

 * Change the deploy_config.node : “http://localhost:18731” in the config.json file and the Local Tezster nodes will be used.

-*Note : Once Tezster container is down all the deployed contracts & transactions will be lost.
+*Note : Once you stop tezster local nodes, you will loose  deployed contracts and transactions will be lost.
 Please keep the Tezster-CLI running during the development process.*

 ## Extra